carsdotcom/powertrain/README.md

 image with the name and version specified in your project's `powertrain.mk`, or if not specified, the default name and version `powertrain:latest`.

-The defaults can be overridden by supplying the `NAME` and `VERSION` variables inline with the command like so: `powertrain run NAME=my-application VERSION=1.2.3`.

 <br>